open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#opentelemetrycollectorspecvolumesindexscaleiosecretref">secretRef</a></b></td>
         <td>object</td>
         <td>
-          secretRef references to the secret for ScaleIO user and other sensitive information.<br/>
+          secretRef references to the secret for ScaleIO user and other sensitive information.
+If this is not provided, Login operation will fail.<br/>
         </td>
         <td>true</td>
       </tr><tr>